zmoore-usgs/WMA_Keycloak_Docker/README.md

 ## Environment Variables
 - MYSQL_DATABASE
     - The name of the database to create and connect to within MySQL.
+    - Note this is used in both the database compose file to create the database and the keycloak app compose file to connect keycloak to the database.

 - MYSQL_PORT_3306_TCP_ADDR
     - The host address of the MySQL database to connect to.

 - MYSQL_PORT_3306_TCP_PORT
     - The host port of the MySQL database to connect to.
+    - Note this is used in both the database compose file to create the database listener and the keycloak app compose file to connect keycloak to the database.

 - KEYCLOAK_PORT
     - The port to expose the keycloak application on.